fastn-stack/fastn/design/js-runtime/markdown.md

 }
 ```

-Markdown parser will create a tree, and call `h1` etc on the tree to convert it to a DOM tree.
-If the text changes entire
+Markdown parser will create a tree, and call `h1` etc. on the tree to convert it to a DOM tree.
+If the text changes
-DOM tree will be re-created.
+entire DOM tree will be re-created.